sefinek/Genshin-Impact-ReShade/README.md

     <a href="https://discord.com/invite/k2wfGRq4dT" title="Our Discord server"><img src="https://img.shields.io/discord/1044713077125435492?label=Discord%20server" alt="Our Discord server"></a>
     <h3>
         For a safer and enhanced experience with mods, consider subscribing to <a href="https://sefinek.net/genshin-stella-mod/subscription" title="Subscription: Unlock more benefits - Genshin Stella Mod">Stella Mod Plus</a><br>
-        ⭐ » If you enjoy the repository, don't forget to give it a star.
-Thank you! « ⭐
+        ⭐ » If you like this project, star the repository.
+Have a great day or night! « ⭐
     </h3>
     <img src="https://api.sefinek.net/api/v2/moecounter/@Genshin-Stella-Mod-Repo?theme=default" alt="Views" title="README.md views - starting from June 15, 2023, 12:26 PM GMT+2">
     <br>